 There are many, so I’m only writing about those I actually participated in.
 There are many twitter contests, so if you aren’t on twitter, now is the time to open an account and get started.
 The writing community is a very welcoming one, even if you’re a shy and introverted person such as myself.

 The biggest contest is Pitch Wars run by the fabulous Brenda Drake.
-This opens the end of July and/or beginning of August.
 This contest offers mentorship by a more experienced writer for two months.
-After they’ve helped you get your MS in shape, it goes to an agent round.
-Fair warning though, there are often over 2,000 entries and only a small portion of those get in.
+After they’ve helped you get your manuscript in shape, it goes to an agent round.
+Fair warning though, there are often thousands of entries and only a small portion of those get in.